Tsui Hark: Personal life

 Tsui Hark has been married twice.
 He was briefly married during his time studying in the U.S. in the 1970s.
 In 1977, he met Nansun Shi while working at Commercial Television in Hong Kong and they began dating a year later.
 In 1984, they founded a film studio, where Shi was responsible for financing, distribution, and promotion.
 The couple co-produced over a hundred films.
-In 1993, rumors circulated about Tsui's affair with Sally Yeh, allegedly causing a temporary split with Shi.
+In 1993, rumours circulated about Tsui's affair with Sally Yeh, allegedly causing a temporary split with Shi.
 In 1996, Tsui and Shi married in Beverly Hills, California.
 In 2008, Tsui was reported to have been living with Seven Swords (2005) actress Chen Jiajia in Beijing.
 When asked about their status of marriage, Shi then responded, "Let me give you a standard answer.
 I've been saying this for years: what happens between two people is private and doesn't concern a third party."
 By 2011, Tsui began dating his assistant, Lele, whom he had met online during the filming of Flying Swords of Dragon Gate (2011).
 Shi announced their divorce in 2014, adding that Tsui and Lele had been together for some time.